 - Assess the risks and benefits of therapies for allergic and immunologic disorders (e.g., drug therapy, allergen immunotherapy, immunomodulatory therapy)

-- Perform the selection and dilutions of allergy extracts for patients receiving allergy shot therapy
+- Order the selection and dilutions of allergy extracts for patients receiving allergy shot therapy

 - Counsel and educate patients about diagnosis, prognosis, and treatment of allergic and immunologic disorders